Tourette’s Syndrome is Uniquely Compatible for Treatment With Cannabis Medicine

 Insomnia, OCD and anxiety, mood instability – these are all symptoms and conditions that cannabis treats in other individuals either separately or as part of other the symptomatology of a disorder.
 Numerous studies have looked at cannabis and Tourette’s, most with positive results.

 Studies have shown that the basal ganglia and hippocampus regions of the brain are particularly packed full of cannabinoid receptors.
-These are the areas of the brain impacted by PANDAS/PANS and genetic Tourette’s.
+These are the areas of the brain PANDAS/PANS and genetic Tourette’s impacts.
 When cannabis interacts with these receptors, the brain takes greater control over physical and vocal tics, allowing the individual to manage easier by reducing frequency.

-Mixed reviews have appeared about the effect of cannabis on anxiety in those with Tourette’s.
+Mixed reviews have appeared about the effect of cannabis on anxiety in those with TS.
 Generally, though, anecdotal evidence declares that cannabis relieves anxiety.

 And of course, cannabis is also a mood stabilizer!
 Cannabis can help those who have experienced aggressive tendency to control disproportionate rage or aggressive as it arrives.
 In younger sufferers, parents may be reluctant to provide cannabis.
 However, CBD – the non-psychoactive cannabinoid – may be helpful for these mood swings without the ‘negative’ effects of smoking cannabis.